gultyaev/aws-profile-go/README.md

    ```shell
    npm i
    ```
+4. Update `serverless.yml` values on lines 19 and 20 (after the semicolons).
+   Those are the username & password you will be using to authenticate data changing requests.
+   Don't commit them or expose in any way to the public, otherwise other people will be able to authenticate.
-4. Run the deployment command
+6. Run the deployment command
    ```shell
    npm run deploy
    ```